 Trust me; it feels fantastic to sit down sip your coffee in a kitchen that is all paid for.

 We recently updated our 1850s farmhouse kitchen.
 When you live in a house that old, you know there have been several updates.

-Below are five easy ways you can DIY your current countertops or replace them for cheap.
+Below are five easy ways to DIY your current countertops or replace them cheaply.

 There are several different types of paint to choose from.

 Paint Kits are also available on Amazon here.

 We choose to go with laminate countertops for our recent kitchen makeover.
 You will pay a lot less if you select the laminate countertops on the floor at stores like Home Depot or Lowe’s.
 We chose this style with a nice curved edge.

 You can see our complete Farmhouse Kitchen makeover here.

 Beware, the curved edge will cost you more when you order these.
 However, if you can deal with the look of what is currently on the floor at your local home store, you will save close to a third of the cost of ordering.